Redocly/redocly-cli/.changeset/dull-ducks-beam.md

 '@redocly/cli': patch
 ---

-Fixed an issue with nested refs in the join command
+Fixed an issue with nested refs in the `join` command.